 St. Thomas Aquinas, in his discussion of grace in the Summa Theologica, describes St. Paul's own conversion as a sudden reception of grace (in contrast to the gradual transformation over time) as "Paul, suddenly when he was in the midst of sin, his heart was perfectly moved by God."

 This paper will examine St. Paul's own experience and then his Letters in the New Testament to appreciate his theology of conversion and grace.

 THE CONVERSION OF PAUL

 Paul briefly refers to his own conversion experience in only four places in but two of his Letters.
-In I Corinthians 9:1, Paul asks an emphatic question, "Have I not seen Jesus our Lord" Later in the letter, Paul is describing the Gospel teaching that Jesus died for our sins, was raised on the third day, and began appearing to the Apostles; in I Corinthians 15:8-9, he relates, "Last of all, as to one untimely born, he appeared also to me.
+In I Corinthians 9:1, Paul asks an emphatic question, "Have I not seen Jesus our Lord?"
+In I Corinthians 15:8-9, he relates, "Last of all, as to one untimely born, he appeared also to me.
 For I am the least of the Apostles, unfit to be called an apostle, because I persecuted the church of God."